 STEP 27

-In Disable user registration by unchecking the Allow invitations.
+To disable user registration, uncheck Allow new signups.
 Click Save to save the settings.

 STEP 28